NekomimiOwO/AinoCompanion/README.md

 # Ai-Chan Companion

-> An intelligent companion for **REPO**, inspired by Aino.
-Ai-Chan follows the team, accepts light items, brings objects to the cart, can carry tumbled players, and includes chat commands, interactive physics, and Steam-powered multiplayer synchronization.
+> An intelligent companion for **REPO**.
+Ai-Chan follows the team, accepts light items(can change in configs), brings objects to the cart, can carry tumbled players, and includes chat commands, interactive physics, and Steam-powered multiplayer synchronization.

 **Plugin GUID:** `com.neko3004.aichancompanion`